laterpay/laterpay-wordpress-plugin/laterpay/README.txt

 == Frequently Asked Questions ==

 = Contextual Help =
-The LaterPay WordPress Plugin supports contextual help, so you will have all the information at hand right where and when you need it.
+The Laterpay WordPress Plugin supports contextual help, so you will have all the information at hand right where and when you need it.
 Contextual help for the current page is available via the ‘Help’ tab on the top of the respective page.

 = Knowledge Base =
-You can find further information about LaterPay and the LaterPay WordPress plugin in the [LaterPay Knowledge Base](https://www.laterpay.net/academy).
+You can find further information about Laterpay and the Laterpay WordPress plugin in the [Laterpay Knowledge Base](https://www.laterpay.net/academy).

 = Is this plugin crawler friendly? =